fbpx

 Me: You raised your children in a place where poverty was before them everyday.
 How did you help them cope with that?

-Jennifer: There is always a question of how much is OK and how much can each of us handle.
+Jennifer: There is always a question of how much is okay and how much can each of us handle.
 Our children didn’t grow up with indoor plumbing initially—but that was not a hardship.
 They love Africa.
 They are very comfortable cross-culturally.
 They have an outside-of-the-box awareness.

 I think the hardest for them was having to share us with other people and the other things going on.
 We were caring for patients, training local doctors, and caring for a dozen orphans by putting them through school.
 Sharing their parents to that extent—they would call that hard.
 Not the material stuff.